eliote-geeks/santia/deploy/README.md

 Edit `deploy/env` and set passwords, domains, and IPs.
 If you run OpenEMR with docker compose, set `OPENEMR_BASE_URL=http://openemr` so the backend can reach it on the internal network.
 Use `OPENEMR_SITE_ADDR` and `OPENEMR_REDIRECT_URI` for your public OpenEMR URL.
+Set `PUBLIC_OPENIM_WEB_URL` (and optional API/chat/ws URLs) if you want the patient "Messagerie" button to open a specific domain.

 ## 2) Start the app (frontend + backend + mongo)